bwaldon/afs_experiment/README.md

 # How it works

 A PHP script (`collectdata.php`) collects a participant's data and saves their results as a .json file on your web server.
-Participants enter some sort of identifying information (e.g. a school ID, an email address, or a Prolific username), so you can keep track of them for compensation purposes.
+Participants enter some sort of identifying information (e.g. a school ID, an email address), so you can keep track of them for compensation purposes.

 # Instructions